Offences Against the Person Act 1828: Passage

 In an address to Parliament titled State of the Common Law on 29 February 1828, the home secretary, Sir Robert Peel stated that during his absence from office, work had been done to prepare reforms related to offences against the person, as part of broader ongoing efforts to reform and consolidate the criminal law.

 The Offences against the Person Bill was presented by Henry Petty-Fitzmaurice, 3rd Marquess of Lansdowne and had its first reading in the House of Lords on 3 March 1828.
 The bill had its second reading in the House of Lords on 18 March 1828.
-In his speech introducing the bill, Lord Lansdowne, outlined several key changes to the law regarding offenses against the person to at modernise and clarifying existing laws while addressing gaps and inconsistencies in the current system, including:
+In his speech introducing the bill, Lord Lansdowne, outlined several key changes to the law regarding offences against the person to at modernise and clarifying existing laws while addressing gaps and inconsistencies in the current system, including: